The Fondes Amandes Community Reforestation Project (FACRP)

 In 2011 Kemba Graduated with Honours from the University of East London, England with a BA in International Development; Third world studies with NGO Management.
 Kemba’s contribution to T&T has not gone unnoticed, in Trinidad and Tobago 3rd National ISESE Day – Isese Legba award for community service and Advocacy, in August 2014 she was the proud recipient of the National Youth Awards and Winner in the Environment Category, Ministry Child, Gender and Youth Development, 2003 a proud recipient of the Top 20 Stars of Tomorrow awards, Winner in Environment Category, by National Action Youth Committee (NYAC).

-Kemba remains a power house, a young leader in the field of environmental conservation and education.
+Kemba remains a power house, a young leader in the field of environmental conservation and a proud member of the World Economic Forum's Global Shapers Community.
 She has developed education plans to engage students in practical environmental education.
 She continues to do outreach work in communities, training community members on the importance in being custodians of their local environment as well as presenting models for green entrepreneurial opportunities.
 Through strategic partnership Kemba hopes to see great collaborations for a greener region, natural resource conservation, mandatory environmental education in schools and protected green spaces respected and maintained for our future generations.

 FACRP welcomes donations.
 Our account number with First Citizen Bank of Trinidad and Tobago is 1513737 in the Name of the Fondes Amandes Community Reforestation Project (FACRP)